caesarcai/ASAP-Hankel/README.md

 \*  If user wish not to install PROPACK, they may change "lansvd" to "svds" on line 105 and 110 of *AccAltProj.m*, as well as on line 4 of *get_mu_kappa.m*.
 This will allow the user to run the algorithm without PROPACK installation, but may significantly impact the speed.

+\*\* In the current verion, the problem check the existence of PROPACK folder (e.g., line 16-23 in ASAP_Hankel_1D.m) before we call the functions from it.
+This folder checking is based on Windows system, Mac and Linux user may find troubles for the problem to check the PROPACK folder.
+The Mac and Linux user should manually remove these lines in this case, and add the correct path of PROPACK accordingly.

-\*\* After Matlab 2020a, the bulid-in function *pythag.m* is removed/renamed, so we attached a copy of *pythag.m* here, but you only need it if you are using the lastest Matlab versions.
+\*\*\* After Matlab 2020a, the bulid-in function *pythag.m* is removed/renamed, so we attached a copy of *pythag.m* here, but you only need it if you are using the lastest Matlab versions.

-\*\*\* User may download a completed ASAP-Hankel package from my personal website, which includes all neccessary parts for running the algorithm directly, without extra installations.
+\*\*\*\* User may download a completed ASAP-Hankel package from my personal website, which includes all neccessary parts for running the algorithm directly, without extra installations.

 ## Demo
 Clone the codes and install PROPACK.